NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 (:numref:`ba_out_files`), two .csv error files, before and after optimization.
-Each has the triangulated world position for every feature being matched in two or more images, the mean absolute residual error (reprojection error in the cameras, :numref:`bundle_adjustment`) for each triangulated position, and the number of images in which the triangulated position is seen.
+Each has the triangulated world position for every feature being matched in two or more images, the mean absolute residual error (pixel reprojection error in the cameras, :numref:`bundle_adjustment`) for each triangulated position, and the number of images in which the triangulated position is seen.
 The files are named::